Zucchini Bread Jam

 • Remove air bubbles, wipe the rims, and add the lids and rings.

-• Place the jars in your hot water bath or steam canner, and process for 15 minutes.
+• Place the jars in your hot water bath or steam canner, then process for 15 minutes.
 (Adjust for elevation.)

 • Remove the rings and test the seals.